jewelsjacobs/jewelsjacobs.github.io/source/embed-video/index.markdown

 If you can't get it right, just copy and paste that full code into your `index.jade` file and save it.

-Now refresh your local site and you should see the embedded video.
+Now refresh your local site (at http://localhost:3000/) and you should see the embedded video.

 ## Hosting In The Cloud
 [Hosting Your New Site On The Cloud](/heroku/)